MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/mapmanager/getanchors (GET)**

 Gets the list of persisted anchors for the current user.

 ### Download/Upload/Delete Files
 **/api/holographic/mapmanager/download (GET)**

 Downloads a map, anchor, or spatial reconstruction database file.
-The file must have been previously uploaded or exported.
+The file must've been previously uploaded or exported.

 Parameters
 * FileName: Name of file to download.